What is PCOS?

 - Pelvic ultrasound (sonogram).
 This test uses sound waves to examine your ovaries for cysts and check the endometrium (lining of the uterus).

 - Blood tests.
 This is to check your androgen hormone levels.
-Your doctor will also check for hormones related to other common health problems that can be mistaken for PCOS, such as thyroid disease.
-Your doctor may also check your cholesterol and blood glucose levels.
+Doctor will also check for hormones related to other common health problems that can be mistaken for PCOS, such as thyroid disease.
+She may also check your cholesterol and blood glucose levels.

 What are the symptoms of PCOS?